github/docs/content/osmand/troubleshooting/index.md

 Link example:
 - [Import GPX file](#i-have-a-gpx-file-how-do-i-get-it-into-osmand)

+# Installation / Data transfer

 ### Contour lines or hillshades do not show up
 It should be linked to plugins

+# Search results are incomplete or incorrect

 ### Is there a way to have contour lines displayed in feet also, instead of meters?